icecube/toise/README.md

 ### Radio detector

+For a radio detector, you will need to provide:

 1. The (zenith and neutrino energy dependent) effective volumes for neutrinos at trigger level
 2. (Optionally) The PDF of triggered shower energies for given neutrino energy.
    Otherwise the default transfer matrices of provided within `toise` will be used.

-Default parametrisation functions for analysis efficiency, energy resolution and angular point spread are available within the framework.
+Default parametrization functions for analysis efficiency, energy resolution and angular point spread are available within the framework.
 The provided function parameters can be steered by the configuration `.yaml` files.
 To find appropriate parameters describing the detector to be studied, producing the following distributions is sufficient: